Five Types Of Counselors And How They Can Help Your Mental Health

 Strengths-based counseling can work for many people to overcome their self-limiting beliefs and improve their outlook.
 By shifting the focus to a person's strengths instead of their weaknesses, they gain a sense of control and agency.

-Licensed marriage and family therapist (LMFT)
+Licensed marriage and family therapists (LMFT)

 Marriage and Family Therapy (MFT) refers to psychotherapy focused on couples and families' internal dynamics.
 Treatment can involve both individual therapies for each affected family and couple or group counseling where all parties are present.